beefoo/lclabs-jfp24/README.md

 The Junior Fellows, Ilayda Dogan, Shauna-Kay Harrison, and Aisaiah Pellecer, were strongly drawn to creating a tool for a younger demographic.
 This decision was made due to a combination of factors.
 Outside of the Fellows' mutual interest in working with younger demographics and educational tools, the Fellows also considered that the prior LC Labs’ Junior Fellow project was text-based (working primarily with text-mining), and  geared towards a more academic audience.
 This led the Fellows to strongly consider creating a project that steered in a different direction.

 A major goal of this project is outreach: making those otherwise isolated from the Library and its resources more connected.
 The Fellows thought of their own experiences as children in late elementary to early middle school, and realized that they were not aware of the Library and its many collections at that age.
-If the Library wanted civilians, particulalry those of marginlized identities, to be aware of the resources it offers, the Fellows agreed that early exposure would be the best way to achieve this, and sought to create a tool that would aid in this process.
+If the Library wanted civilians, particularly those of marginalized identities, to be aware of the resources it offers, the Fellows agreed that early exposure would be the best way to achieve this, and sought to create a tool that would aid in this process.

 The project that the Fellows chose to pursue was heavily influenced by the Fellows’ own experiences with educational tools, such as [*Poptropica*](https://en.wikipedia.org/wiki/Poptropica) and the myriad of games that were on websites like [*Cool Math Games*](https://en.wikipedia.org/wiki/Cool_Math_Games) in the late 2000s and 2010s.

 ### Initial Conception

-An earlier concept for this project involved creating an open-ended adventure and role-playing game that would allow players to go on semi-directed (having a cleary defined narrative and end goal) but open-ended (players can problem-solve and play at their own pace).
+An earlier concept for this project involved creating an open-ended adventure and role-playing game that would allow players to go on semi-directed (having a clearly defined narrative and end goal) but open-ended (players can problem-solve and play at their own pace).
 In this concept, the player would go on a "scavenger hunt," looking for clues and solving puzzles in order to "find" or "unlock" items (which would be drawn from the Library's digital collections).
 The player would be able to collect aspects of these found items (for example, the hat from an image they found) and store them in some sort of "base" or "backpack" where they could customize their player character.
 To allow the player to collect aspects of items found in the "scavenger hunt," the Fellows planned to use machine learning to detect and segment objects from the items.

 Due to the duration of this project (10 weeks), the Fellows realized they would not have enough time for scripting, design, and user testing.
 As such, they reconceptualized the project, expanding upon and focusing on the player character customization aspect of the initial idea.